Discover what happens between comic panels: The hidden art of graphic storytelling

 Understanding the power of closure, comic writers and artists can skillfully manipulate the reader’s imagination.
 They decide what to show explicitly and what to leave to interpretation, creating a rich and participatory reading experience.

 The skill of the comic creator lies in subtly guiding the reader to imagine what is not shown.
 This requires a deep understanding of the audience’s experiences and expectations.
-Some transitions between panels can be evident, while others challenge the reader to make more complex connections.
+Some transitions between panels may be obvious, while others challenge the reader to make more complex connections.

 For example, a simple sequence might show an open mouth in one panel and closed in the next.
 Intuitively, the reader understands that the mouth has closed.
 But creators can go further, playing with more complex and symbolic transitions.